RenaLife ™ Epithelial Medium Complete Kit

-Shown left: Renal Cortical Epithelial Cells, third subculture (100X).
+Shown left: Primary Renal Cortical Epithelial Cells, third subculture (100X).

 Shown below: gamma-Glutamyltransferase (GGT) assay.
 The substrate (gamma-glutamyl-p-nitroanilide) and acceptor molecule (glycylglycine) are incubated with the cells in a sodium phosphate buffer for 30 minutes at 37°C. The released product is p-nitroaniline (PNA).
 The absorbance at 405 nm is measured and compared against a standard curve of PNA.
 Protein is quantified using a modified Bradford method.